Updates for participants, providers, and family members of people receiving Comprehensive and Supports Waiver Services

 - The case manager must upload the completed Self-Direction Temporary Rate Tool for COVID-19 into the Document Library in the Electronic Medicaid Waiver System (EMWS), and send an email to the area Participant Support Specialist (PSS) to let them know the Tool has been uploaded.

 - The EOR must submit a Pay Rate Revision Sheet to ACES$ for all self-directed employees who will be receiving a temporary wage increase.
+Please note that the increase is due to COVID-19.

 - ACES$ will notify the Division when the Pay Rate Revision sheet has been received, and the PSS will respond to ACES$ with the updated self-directed budget to allow for the temporary rate increase.